hendaniel/poli-connect/README.md

 # PoliConnect
-An app for Politecnico Grancolombiano
+An app for the Institution Politecnico Grancolombiano